mantidproject/mantid/dev-docs/source/Gatekeeping.rst

 Gatekeeping a Pull Request
 ==========================

 The final step in our :ref:`development workflow <GitWorkflow>` after a :ref:`pull request has been reviewed <ReviewingAPullRequest>` is gatekeeping.
-This is second review stage where a senior developer / code owner does a final check of the work before merging it to the ``main`` branch.
+This is second review stage where a senior developer / code owner does a final check of the work before merging it to the ``main`` or ``release-next`` branch.

 Purpose
 =======